-The extraction of wisdom teeth is a reasonably standard procedure.
-However, many of us are unfamiliar with wisdom teeth and how they are removed.
+The extraction of wisdom teeth is a standard procedure.
+However, many of us are unfamiliar with wisdom teeth.
 What are wisdom teeth, and what do they do?
-Why do we have wisdom teeth in the first place?
 What are the signs that your child’s wisdom teeth need to be removed?
-These are all excellent questions that Dr. Hunt can answer.
+These are all excellent questions that Dr. Walter Hunt, Dr. Kyle Hunt, and Dr. Andrew Heinisch can answer.
 If you are looking for wisdom teeth removal in Roseville, MN, come to Personal Care Dentistry.

 Wisdom Teeth Removal 101

-Wisdom teeth are not entirely un useful.
+Wisdom teeth are not entirely unuseful.
 However, they were more useful for our ancestors.
 Wisdom teeth were once essential for grinding and chewing raw, tough foods.
-Now that we can cook our food, wisdom teeth are of little use.
-Since they crowd our mouths, it is better to remove them.
+Wisdom teeth are of little use now that we can cook our food.
+Since they can crowd our mouths, it is better to remove them.

 When Should I Remove My Wisdom Teeth?